dancer1325/fluentd-docs/configuration/buffer-section.md

 ### Other Keys

-The other \(non-time/non-tag\) keys are handled as the field names of records.
-The output plugin will group events into chunks by the value of these fields.
+The other \(non-time/non-tag\) keys are handled as the field names of records
+* The output plugin will group events into chunks by the value of these fields.

 ```text
 <match tag.**>